Verity Marketing Agency Terms of Service

 41. Acceptance

-By accepting these Terms, approving an Order, submitting payment, clicking a payment link, authorizing recurring
+By accepting these Terms, approving an Order, submitting payment, clicking a payment link, authorizing recurring billing, signing or electronically accepting an engagement, or allowing Verity to begin Services, Client acknowledges that Client has read, understood, and agreed to these Terms.

 Our story